Logan, Hunter Stieber earn No. 1 seeds

 March 23, 2013 Wells Fargo Arena Des Moines, Iowa Medal Round

-Two-time NCAA champion J Jaggers made a seamless transition from student-athlete to coach in 2009-10 as the volunteer assistant coach and recently completed his fifth year as a full-time assistant and sixth overall.
+Two-time NCAA champion J Jaggers made a seamless transition from student-athlete to coach in 2009-10 as the volunteer assistant coach and recently completed his sixth year as a full-time seventh and sixth overall.
 In addition to his integral role in the gym and his coaching duties during matches, Jaggers has recruiting responsibilities as well.
 His work on the recruiting trail, and on the mat, helped guide the Buckeyes to the 2015 national championship, the first in the 94-year history of the program.

 Jaggers concluded his Buckeye career in impressive fashion, becoming just the third wrestler in program history to win two national titles.
 A three-time All-American and four-time NCAA qualifier, Jaggers collected 107 wins during his career.
 After winning his first national title in 2008, he was honored by the Greater Cleveland Sports Commission with Collegiate Athlete of the Year.
 He was also named the Ohio State Male Athlete of the Year in 2009.